 In the wake of the world economic crisis in 2008, rhodium hit an all-time high at $10,025 per ounce as money shifted into the traditional bear market safe haven, only to plummet 90% before the year was over.
-As of this writing, the price of around $2,420 per ounce has been more or less stable.
-However, the question of whether rhodium bullion is worth investing still lingers in the air.
+After bottoming out around $600 in 2015, rhodium reached $29,000 in 2021.

-As is true of all investments, putting all your money into rhodium bullion might not be the thing to do.
+As is true of all investments, putting all your money into rhodium bullion is not the thing to do.
 On the other hand, if you are looking for ways to add to your precious metal holdings, getting into rhodium might be the best way to diversify.

 Before you jump on the bandwagon and get a few rhodium bars or coins, you need to have a better understanding of the metal itself.

 In the first place, rhodium is extremely rare and extracted in only a handful of mines in the world.
 There are some rhodium mines in Russia, Canada, and the US, but 80% of the production comes from South Africa.
 Estimates show that rhodium comprises only 0.0002 parts per million in the Earth’s crust, which makes it one of the rarest metals in the world and this is reflected in its premium price.

 Scarcity, limited supply, and high demand are among the top reasons for the price spikes of rhodium.
 Most of the industrial demand comes from the automotive and technology industry.
 The automotive industry uses rhodium as catalysts in gasoline-powered cars and the metal has also found application in consumer electronics glass.